compintell/Mooncake.jl/docs/src/algorithmic_differentiation.md

 As before, we work through in detail.

 _**Step 1: Differentiable Mathematical Model**_

-There are a couple of aspects of `f` which require thought:
+There are a couple of aspects of `f` which require thoughts:
 1. it has two arguments -- we've only handled single argument functions previously, and
 2. the second argument is a `Tuple` -- we've not yet decided how to model this.